Warszawa (song): Composition and recording

 The piece is intended to evoke the "very bleak atmosphere" Bowie said he experienced from his visit to Warsaw the previous year.
 He had to leave the recording sessions to travel to Paris where he was dealing with some legal issues.
 He instructed Eno to create "a really slow piece of music with a very emotive, almost religious feel to it".
-The melody Bowie sings in the middle part of the song are based on a recording of "Helokanie" by Polish folk choir Śląsk, although Bowie's lyrics are invented words, not words in Polish.
+The melody Bowie sings in the middle part of the song is based on a recording of "Helokanie" by Polish folk choir Śląsk, although Bowie's lyrics are invented words, not words in Polish.
 Bowie had purchased a recording of Śląsk performing the piece during a stopover in Warsaw.

 The piece is in four sections.
 The first section features drones in octaves played on piano and synthesisers.
 A fanfare motif states the chord of A major which is answered by a phrase: A, B, C, transforming it to A minor.
 It is these notes that Eno says he heard being played repeatedly by Tony Visconti's son at the studio piano.
 Transposed up a semitone, they later form the opening of the main melody at 1:17 in the key of F# major.
 This is played on a Chamberlin, a keyboard instrument that utilises tape loops of orchestral instruments, with Eno using the voices of cellos and flutes.
 After the melody is heard twice, at 3':47" the key drops a tone to E major, the texture thins out and Bowie's vocal enters.
 At 5':24" the final section starts which is reprise of the first half of the melody heard at 1':17".

-The song was recorded at the Château d'Hérouville in France.